Scots law: Sheriff courts

-Sheriff Courts act as district criminal courts, organised by sheriffdom, and deal with cases under both summary and solemn procedure.
-Cases can be heard either before a Summary Sheriff, a Sheriff, or a Sheriff and a jury.
-The maximum penalty which the Sheriff Court can impose, where heard just by a Sheriff or Summary Sheriff, is 12 months imprisonment or a fine not exceeding £10,000.
-A case before a Sheriff and jury can result in up to 5 years imprisonment or an unlimited fine.
+Sheriff courts act as district criminal courts, organised by sheriffdom, and deal with cases under both summary and solemn procedure.
+Cases can be heard either before a summary sheriff, a sheriff, or a sheriff and a jury.
+The maximum penalty which the sheriff court can impose, where heard just by a sheriff or summary sheriff, is 12 months imprisonment or a fine not exceeding £10,000.
+A case before a sheriff and jury can result in imprisonment for up to five years, or an unlimited fine.

-Appeals against summary convictions and summary sentences are heard by the Sheriff Appeal Court, and decisions of the Sheriff Appeal Court can only be appealed with leave to the High Court of Justiciary and then only on questions of law.
+Appeals against summary convictions and sentences are heard by the Sheriff Appeal Court, and decisions of the Sheriff Appeal Court can only be appealed with leave to the High Court of Justiciary and then only on questions of law.